-- The Association must keep proper books of accounts to cover its income, expenditure transactions and its assets, liabilities and reserves in line with sections 1 and 2 of the Friendly and Industrial and Provident Societies Act 1968.
+- The Association must keep proper books of accounts to cover its income, expenditure transactions and its assets, liabilities and reserves in line with Part 7 of the Co-operative and Community Benefit Societies Act 2014.
 It must also set up and maintain a suitable system for controlling its books of accounts, its cash and its receipts and invoices. - The Committee must send the Association's accounts and balance sheet to the Association's auditor.
 The auditor must then report to the Association on the accounts it has examined.
-In doing this, the auditor must follow the conditions set out in Section 9 of the Friendly and Industrial and Provident Societies Act 1968 and paragraphs 69 (1) and (2) of Part 6 of the Housing (Scotland) Act 2010. - The Association must provide The Scottish Housing Regulator and the Financial Conduct Authority with a copy of its accounts and the auditor's report within six months of the end of the period to which they relate.
+In doing this, the auditor must follow the conditions set out in Part 7 of the Co-operative and Community Benefit Societies Act 2014 and Part 6 of the Housing (Scotland) Act 2010. - The Association must provide The Scottish Housing Regulator and the Financial Conduct Authority with a copy of its accounts and the auditor's report within six months of the end of the period to which they relate.

-THE AUDITOR22
+THE AUDITOR